19hours/sg-statutes/Acts/Secondhand Goods Dealers Act.md

 (a) records of the particulars of all goods bought by him, including the dates of purchase, the names and addresses of the persons from whom he bought the goods and such other particulars as may be prescribed; and

-(b) records of the particulars of all goods sold by him, including the dates of sale, the names and addresses of the persons whom he sold the goods to and such other particulars as may be prescribed.
+(b) records of the particulars of all goods sold by him, including the dates of sale, the names and addresses of the persons to whom he sold the goods and such other particulars as may be prescribed.

 (2) Every secondhand goods dealer shall submit to the Licensing Officer the records referred to in subsection (1) at such time and in such format and through such medium (whether electronic or otherwise) as the Licensing Officer may require.

 (3) Every secondhand goods dealer shall retain the records referred to in subsection (1) for a period of not less than 5 years from the end of the financial year in which the transactions or operations to which those records relate are completed.

-(4) Subsection (3) shall also apply in relation to any record kept under section 10 of the Secondhand Dealers Act (Cap.
-288) in force immediately before the appointed day.
+(4) Subsection (3) shall also apply in relation to any record kept under section 10 of the repealed Secondhand Dealers Act (Cap.
+288, 1985 Ed.) in force immediately before 1st December 2007.

 (5) Every secondhand goods dealer shall produce the records referred to in subsection (1) for examination at any time on demand by any Magistrate, Justice of the Peace, the Licensing Officer or a police officer.